brittyazel/Neuron/README.md

-## Credits:
-Translators:
-* German: Aszkarath, Wolfsmutter
-* French: Cinedelle, El_Mapache
-* Brazilian Portuguese: Alanbre20
-* Russian: Hubbotu
-* Simplified Chinese: Acey7, Cestmysndee

-**Disclaimer:**
+### Disclaimer:

-Neuron is a fork of the amazing *Ion Action Bars* addon started by Connor Chenoweth aka **Maul**, for World of Warcraft Legion and onwards.
-All credit for the bulk of this addon should go to him accordingly, along with SLOKnightFall for his maintainership throughout the years.
+Neuron is a fork of the amazing *Ion Action Bars* addon started by Connor H. Chenoweth.
+All credit for the work done prior to 2017 should go to him, accordingly.
-**I, Soyier, take no credit for the idea or implementation of this addon prior to my adoption of the code in the Fall quarter of 2017.**